k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/05_quiz.md

  b.
 False

-#### When you use Swagger and call  GET /lu/CustomerLU API, which information will you get?:
+#### When you use Swagger and call  GET /lu/CustomerLU API, which information will you get on CustomerLU?:

 a.
-Each LU metdata and links;
+Tables metdata and links;

 b.
-Only column;value pair
+Specific table, column;value pair

 c.
-Each LU table, Column:columntype pair
+All tables, Column:columntype pair

 d.
 Both b. and c.